-Fraser Health's 2019/20 year-to-date HSMR rate of 97.0 is not meeting the target of 96.
-At the hospital level, nine sites (Burnaby, Chilliwack General, Delta, Eagle Ridge, Fraser Canyon, Langley Memorial, Mission Memorial, Peace Arch and Surrey Memorial) are meeting the target.
+Fraser Health's 2020/21 year-to-date HSMR rate of 92.4 is not meeting the updated target of 92.
+At the hospital level, five sites (Delta, Fraser Canyon, Langley Memorial, Mission Memorial and Peace Arch) are meeting the target.
 All sites within Fraser Health are dedicated to ensuring that we have the best practice and performance in place for patients and families.
-We will continue to make every effort to improve our performance in the area of Hospital Standardized Mortality Rate.
+We will continue to make every effort to improve our performance in the area of Hospital Standardized Mortality Rate